 We like being weird.
 It makes us unique.

-13. Canadians live in Igloos
+13. Canadians Live in Igloos

-It is not true
+It is not true!

-This question has been asked of me many times.
-Igloos are not common in areas like Inuvik or the Yukon, Nunavut and Nunavut.
-Igloos can be temporary shelters.
-The Inuit of northern Canada may use them as temporary shelter while they hunt.
+Igloos are even uncommon in areas like Inuvik, the Yukon, or Nunavut.
+Sure, they can be sporadically used as temporary shelters.
+More specifically, the Inuit of northern Canada may use them as temporary shelter while they hunt.